 Set up high availabilityEstimated reading time: 1 minute

 Docker Universal Control Plane is designed for high availability (HA).
-You can join multiple manager nodes to the cluster, so that if one manager node fails, another can automatically take its place without impact to the cluster.
+You can join multiple manager nodes to the swarm, so that if one manager node fails, another can automatically take its place without impact to the swarm.

 - Handle manager node failures,